 Claritin Side Effects

-As with all other conventional antihistamines for dogs, Claritin has potential adverse reactions that pet owners should be aware of before administering the medication.
+Like other conventional antihistamines for dogs, Claritin has potential adverse reactions that pet owners should know about before administering it.

 - Excessively dry eyes

 - Changes in bowel movement consistency and regularity

 Dog owners may wonder whether these potential adverse reactions are worth easing mild allergy symptoms.
 It truly comes down to each pet owner's individual decision.
 Also, be mindful that these are potential adverse reactions; your dog may not experience any of them while on Claritin.
 Nonetheless, if you have any concerns about giving Claritin to your dog, discuss these concerns with your veterinarian and determine what is best for your dog.